kambria-platform/kbcb/packages/mac/kbcb-0.0.1/kbcb-0.0.1/README.md

 ## build.sh

 This file let you build the package in `production` environment. the built bundles would appear in `packages` folder.

+You may have to clearify some info like arch, version for build process.

 To build (stay at the source root),